timsonner/timsonner/README.md

 ## About me:
 Ask my psycholgist, he'd describe me as "Vell, Tim is just zis guy, you know?"
 My name is Tim, I'm a software devloper, writer, philosopher, and human.
 I live on planet earth in a semi mountainous region of the North American continent know as 'Montana.'
 In all seriousness, this is my main GitHub repository, and here you'll find projects I've worked on.

+## Featured projects:
+Both of these projects are SvelteKit apps demonstrating tailwind CSS (UnoCSS), reactive variables, fetch() requests to an API, and JSON parsing.

+[svelte-pokedex @ vercel](https://svelte-pokedex-one.vercel.app) I'm pretty proud of the UX/UI on this project, it works great!

+[svelte-itunes @ vercel](https://svelte-itunes.vercel.app) Not a huge fan of this UX/UI, or the quality of the API itself.
+Meh.